crouton80/Chat_App/README.md

 # Chat_App
- Chat App written in java with CLI
+A basic CLI chat application written in java with a client-server architecture.